jhinton1/Deepracer2021/README.md

 </p>

 ## Development
-I'd like to preface this section by informing you that prior to the Deepracer event, my expertise of AI/ML was limited to a handful of YouTube videos.
+I would like to preface this section by informing you that prior to the Deepracer event, my expertise of AI/ML was limited to a handful of YouTube videos.
 The end outcome of my experimentation was a set of 25 trained models and a newfound respect for AI/ML.

 ### Initial Model
 I ran a simple Python reward function provided by AWS to familiarize myself with the concept of Deepracer models.
 I ran my model on Kuei Raceway for two hours; the reward graph is below.